-NSA Designates First Centers Of Academic Excellence in Information Assurance Education
+NSA Announces Centers of Academic Excellence in Information Assurance Education for the Year 2000

-The universities will be formally recognized in a presentation at the Third Annual Conference of the National Colloquium for Information Systems Security Education, held May 25 through 29 at the IBM Conference Facility in Palisades, New York.
-The Conference provides a forum for key officials in government, industry, and academia to focus on current and emerging requirements in information assurance education, and to encourage the development and expansion of curricula at the graduate and undergraduate levels.
-Conference information is available at http://www.infosec.jmu.edu/ncisse/conference99/website/.
+Universities will be formally recognized during a presentation at the Fourth Annual Conference of the National Colloquium for Information Systems Security Education, which will be held in the Doyle Hotel, Washington, DC, May 23-25, 2000.
+The colloquium conference provides a forum for key figures in government, industry, and academia to address current and emerging requirements in information assurance education, and to encourage the development and expansion of curricula, especially at the graduate and undergraduate levels.
+For more information about the event, please refer to http://www.infosec.jmu.edu/ncisse.

-The National Security Agency's Information Assurance organization provides the solutions, products and services, and conducts defensive information operations, to achieve information assurance for information infrastructures critical to U.S. national security interests.
+The program is managed by the Information Systems Security Organization of NSA, which provides the solutions, products and services, and conducts defensive information operations to achieve information assurance for information infrastructures critical to U.S. national security interests.

 Historical Document | Date Posted: Jan 15, 2009